JAlcocerT/JAlcocerT/content/blog/concepts-lean.md

 url: 'lean'
 ---

-Talking about Lean and how we can apply this philosophy to all processes to improve efficiency, quality, response time as well as reducing costs and waste.
+Talking about Lean and how we can apply this philosophy to all processes to improve: *efficiency, quality, response time as well as reducing costs and waste*.

+You can also apply lean if you are building a startup.

 ## What is Lean?